pullz6/FROM_SCRATCH_/README.md

 ## Installation

-1. This was completed using a Google Colab, you ca replicate it similarly inside Google Colab or as a Jupyter Notebook.
+1. This was completed using a Google Colab, you can replicate it similarly inside Google Colab or as a Jupyter Notebook.

 ## Acknowledgments